FABLE-3DXRD/xrd_simulator/README.rst

           bounding_radius=769.0,
           max_cell_circumradius=450.)

-      # The mesh can be saved as a .xdmf for visualization.
-      mesh.save("mesh.xdmf")

       # Each element of the mesh is a single crystal with properties defined
       # by an xrd_simulator.phase.Phase object.
       quartz = Phase(unit_cell=[4.926, 4.926, 5.4189, 90., 90., 120.],